Graduate Career Selections

 2014 MP Graduates

-- Sara Mixter, MD: currently Director, Johns Hopkins PACT (Pediatric-informed Adult Care and Transition) Clinic, preceptor in the Med-Peds and IM resident clinics, Pediatric Complex Care service hospitalist, Baltimore, MD.
+- Sara Mixter, MD: Sara is the director of the Johns Hopkins PACT (Pediatric-informed Adult Care and Transition) Clinic, where she provides primary care and transition care for adults with developmental disabilities and other complex childhood onset conditions.
+She is also a preceptor in the Med-Peds and IM resident clinics and works with the Pediatric Complex Care service as a peds hospitalist.
 Immediately after residency Sara served as the Assistant Program Director for Ambulatory Education for Internal Medicine in 2014-2015 and as an Assistant Chief of Service (IM Chief Resident) in 2015-2016.

-- Deanna Wilson, MD currently Clinician investigator at the University of Pittsburgh within the Divisions of General Internal Medicine and Adolescent and Young Adult Medicine, Pittsburgh, PA.
+- Deanna Wilson, MD: Deanna is a clinician investigator at the University of Pittsburgh within the Divisions of General Internal Medicine and Adolescent and Young Adult Medicine.
+Her current research focuses on building health equity for vulnerable populations with substance use disorders, with particular emphasis on engaging and retaining young adults who inject drugs into care.
+She sees individuals 12-76 for outpatient addiction treatment, serves as medical director for an adolescent addiction medicine clinic, and attends on the inpatient addiction medicine service.
 Following residency training, she completed Adolescent Medicine fellowship at Hopkins with additional training in Addiction Medicine.
 She also received her MPH through the JH Bloomberg School of Public Health.
-Co-authored OR 35, 39.

 2015 MP Graduates